adrianaleal/eeg-preictal-identification-epilepsy/README.md

 (3) For clustering run main_clustering.m script and read the corresponding description.

-__Folder named "FiguresReducedData" contains figures depicting reduced data and clustering solution before each seizure’s onset__
+__Folder named "FiguresReducedData" contains figures depicting reduced data and clustering solution before each seizure’s onset (similar do Fig. 4 in the paper)__